 But the pros of Indie publishing:

-2. If there is a mistake/typo, you can correct it at any time.
-With traditional, they will only make corrections at the next printing cycle.
+2. If there is a mistake/typo, you can correct it.
+With traditional, they will only make corrections on the next printing cycle.

 3. You can make/design your own covers.
 You have absolute discretion.
 (So you can also fuck this part up pretty good too.)